Building the AI-First Bank: A Strategic Guide

 Scenario: Regulatory stress testing and scenario analysis for CCAR compliance.

-The problem: Preparing for regulatory stress tests traditionally requires months of data gathering, model execution, and scenario construction to answer questions like “What happens if interest rates rise by 2 percent?”
+The problem: Preparing for regulatory stress tests traditionally takes months of data gathering, model execution, and scenario construction to answer questions like “What happens if interest rates rise by 2 percent?”

-Scenario: Anti-money laundering alerts with high false-positive rates that traditionally require large investigation teams.
+Scenario: Anti-money laundering alerts with high false-positive rates that traditionally require significant manual investigation effort.

-The process: The AI Investigator Agent reviews transaction alerts in real time, assigns a quantitative risk score (for example, 98.85), and generates a transparent narrative explaining suspicious behavior such as rapid fund movement or transaction structuring.
+The process: The AI Investigator Agent reviews transaction alerts as they are generated, assigns a quantitative risk score, and produces a clear narrative explaining suspicious behavior such as rapid fund movement or transaction structuring.

-Human oversight: Investigators review the AI-generated narrative and visual fund flow diagrams rather than spending hours gathering evidence manually.
-They validate insights and mark cases as credible or non-credible, feeding this feedback into continuous model improvement.
+Human oversight: Investigators review the AI-generated narrative and visual fund-flow diagrams instead of spending hours gathering evidence manually.
+They validate findings, determine case disposition, and provide feedback that improves future investigations.

-Outcome: Work that previously required days of manual evidence gathering condenses into minutes, producing regulator-ready, auditable cases.
+Outcome: Work that previously required days of manual evidence gathering is significantly accelerated, producing regulator-ready, auditable cases with consistent documentation.

 Scenario: A bank’s Commercial Banking division fields 60,000–70,000 client emails monthly.
 Requests range from urgent credit line draws to complex legal inquiries—each requiring specialized expertise.

-The Challenge: A team manually reviewed every email: reading the request, determining urgency, identifying the right internal expert, routing it correctly, and logging it for tracking.
-For complex requests—a CFO asking about cross-border regulatory requirements or a treasurer requesting covenant waivers—this process took hours.
-Clients waited.
-Opportunities were missed.
+The Challenge: A team manually reviewed incoming emails—reading the request, assessing urgency, identifying the right internal expert, routing it correctly, and logging it for tracking.
+For complex requests, this process could take hours, delaying responses and increasing the risk of missed opportunities.

-Scotiabank deployed an agentic AI system to handle this complexity autonomously.
-The agent reads incoming emails, interprets client intent across dozens of request types, routes messages to the appropriate specialists, and creates tracking cases—all without human intervention.
-Edge cases that fall outside normal patterns are flagged for human review.5
+The solution: Scotiabank deployed an agentic AI system to automate email intake and routing.
+The agent interprets client intent across dozens of request types, routes messages to appropriate specialists, and creates tracking cases.
+Edge cases and exceptions are flagged for human review.5

-Outcome: The system now processes 90% of emails autonomously.
-Response times dropped from hours to minutes.
-The bank redeployed 70% of the routing team to client-facing roles.
-Client satisfaction improved, and the system operates continuously—not just during business hours.5
+Outcome: The system now automates the majority of email triage and routing.
+Response times dropped from hours to minutes, allowing the bank to redeploy a significant portion of the routing team to higher-value, client-facing work.
+Client satisfaction improved, and coverage expanded beyond business hours.5

 Banks historically considered unstructured client communications “too variable to automate.”
 Agentic AI proved otherwise.
 The agent handles irregularity that would break traditional automation—interpreting ambiguous requests, understanding context, and making routing decisions that previously required human judgment.